SelligentMarketingCloud/MobileSDK-Xamarin.Native.IOS/README.md

 	1. Select the checkbox next to the binding library project you just added and click "Ok"
 	1. Build the SelligentMobileiOS project

 After following one of these set of steps the *SelligentMobile_iOS_Xamarin.dll* will be added to your solution and you can start using it in your code by using "Com.Selligent.Sdk"
+(IntelliSense errors about not recognizing "SelligentMobileiOS" are fixed by referencing the DLL instead of the binding project)

 ## 2. Documentation